Tobacco is Changing: Understand Tobacco's Tactics

 There’s a lot our tobacco laws don’t cover

 Raising the legal age for purchasing tobacco to 21 is an important step for preventing youth tobacco use, but not every law is as helpful.
 Right now, the tobacco industry is taking advantage of 2020 federal, flavored e-cigarette restrictions that only impact a few, specific devices.
 The result?
-Flavors that target youth like cotton candy, menthol, and gummy bear are still on the market, tempting kids to try tobacco products that are already too easy for young people to access and afford.
+Flavors that target youth like cotton candy, menthol, and gummy bear are still on the market, tempting young people to try tobacco products that are already too easy for them to access and afford.

 Wisconsin needs comprehensive tobacco policies that work together to prevent youth tobacco use.
 You can help make it happen, by supporting legislation that restricts the sale of all flavored tobacco products, including menthol, as part of Wisconsin’s tobacco prevention efforts.